 Jim served as counsel of record on an amicus brief filed with the US Supreme Court on behalf of the American Benefits Council in the pending healthcare reform litigation.
 He also participated in the settlement of Chrysler’s nearly $10 billion retiree medical obligation with the UAW Retiree Medical Benefits Trust.

 In addition to his advisory and controversy practice, Jim partners with clients to assist them in the design, implementation and maintenance of their employee benefit programs.
 This includes assisting clients in managing third-party service provider relationships; counseling clients on the implementation of fiduciary hierarchies to achieve optimum administrative efficiencies and protections; and counseling clients on ongoing compliance issues.
 He negotiates administrative services agreements, investment management agreements, and various other forms of agreements that establish relationships between employers, ERISA fiduciaries, employer sponsored plans and their service providers.

 He also is experienced in representing clients before the Internal Revenue Service, Department of Labor and Pension Benefit Guaranty Corporation.
 This experience includes his work on the Chrysler retiree medical prohibited transaction exemption that was issued by the Department of Labor.

 Jim lectures to DC-area and regional bar associations regarding various employee benefit matters and he has also addressed professional groups regarding employee benefit matters.
 Jim is a member of the Health and Welfare Task Force of the American Benefits Council.
-He is the managing author of The New Health Care Reform Law – What Employers Need to Know (A Q&A Guide), published by Thompson Publishing Group.
+He is a contributing author to the 4th edition of The New Health Care Reform Law – What Employers Need to Know (A Q&A Guide), published by Thompson Information Services.